Mariners Village 3

 No analysis available

-Wood frame appears in a majority of the current MLS records (11 of 19), but the public remarks do not directly confirm it.
-The evidence looks like MLS checkbox data rather than repeated agent description, so confidence is moderate rather than high.
+Wood-frame construction is supported by current MLS checkbox data in 10 of 20 listings, but the public remarks themselves do not directly confirm it.
+The evidence looks more like MLS-entered building data than agent commentary, so confidence is moderate rather than high.

 No analysis available